-In Matthew 10:31, Jesus taught His learners that the hairs of their head were numbered.
-Therefore, Jesus said to them: "You may not fear $(\phi \circ \beta \epsilon \widetilde{o} \circ \theta \epsilon - present$ middle passive imperative, second plural).
-They are worth more than many sparrows, which are sold for little, but even then, the Heavenly Father knows when one sparrow falls to the ground.
+7 Jesus tied the lack of fear to believing that God cares for us greatly, far more than His perfect care of the sparrows He feeds daily.
+Therefore, because we understand our value to God, we may not fear $(\phi \circ \beta \epsilon \circ \theta \circ \theta)$ worth more than many sparrows, which are sold for little, but even then, the Heavenly Father knows when one sparrow falls to the ground.
 Psychologically, Jesus repeatedly commanded His learners not to fear people or what they do.
 Jesus emphasized they should rely upon the loving omniscience of God who know when the smallest sparrow falls.
 God values learners far more than sparrows.
 He sent His only Son to die for the learners (and the entire world).

-In Matthew 14:5, Herod wanted to kill John the Baptist, but was afraid $(\xi\phi\circ\beta\eta\theta\eta-\text{aorist}\ passive\ indicative,\ third\ singular)$ the crowd.
+In Matthew 14:5, Herod wanted to kill John the Baptist, but was afraid the crowd.
 John the Baptist had told Herod he should not have his brother's wife.
 Psychologically, Herod feared the crowd, because they held John the Baptist in high regard.
 Even kings have to take into account the will of the people when the king himself answers to a Roman government.
 In this case, the fear of Herod restrained him, for a while, from killing John the Baptist.

-In Matthew 14:30, as Peter walked on the water, he looked at the strong wind and he was afraid ($\dot{\epsilon}\phi\circ\beta\dot{\eta}\theta\eta$ -aorist passive indicative, third singular) and began to sink.
+In Matthew 14:30, as Peter walked on the water, he looked at the strong wind and he was afraid and began to sink.
 While Peter obeyed the command of Jesus to walk to Jesus on the water, Peter walked on water.
 When Peter feared, having taken his eyes off Jesus, his fear eclipsed his faith and he sank, until he cried out, and Jesus rescued him.
 Psychologically, fear opposed faith.
-While Peter focused upon Jesus and His command, Peter overcame his fear.
-When he focused upon the waves and wind, he sank, filled with fear.
-At times, fear can be the heaviest thing in our lives, dragging us down from Jesus and His will and eclipsing our faith.